By Brian Boyer

 As the gifts of others become more apparent, especially in this age of social media, it can be easy to let our hearts be troubled and afraid that we are somehow missing out, to feel some envy, and to think “If only I could be more like him,” or “If only I could have the opportunities or circumstances that she has.”
 May I acknowledge, I know what it is like to feel forgotten or insecure when others get the blessings I had hoped to receive!
 Giving in to this fear of missing out, however, weakens our faith, in the words of Elder Christofferson, that “God does rain down upon all His children all the blessings He can—all the blessings that love and law and justice and mercy will permit.”
 With the many blessings God had given, there is so much good for us to do.
 As Elder Maxwell taught, “Within our givens are unused opportunities . . . all about us.
 Neither should we pine away, therefore, for certain things outside God’s givens . . . because there is so much to do within what has been allotted to us.”
 When we let our hearts be troubled or afraid that we are somehow missing out because of gifts we lack, we needlessly give way to false evidence appearing real.

 At times fear can envelop us when circumstances occur in life that we never anticipated would happen.
 Mistakes, poor choices, and sometimes events beyond the control of any mortal being can leave us feeling that perhaps our lives may not turn out the way we thought it would, or perhaps even the way God had planned.
 In such times, as we try to make our way back to some semblance of normality, the choice to let not our hearts be afraid can especially seem far beyond the domain of our freedom to choose.
 May those facing such an experience have the strength to endure it well.
-Time is often among the necessary elements for healing.
+Time is often necessary for healing.
 In the meantime, we can choose to be still and trust in God even as events unfold in a manner that we never anticipated.

 Although wounded, we can still choose to let not our hearts be afraid.
 As the young stripling warriors of the Book of Mormon fought their enemies, all escaped being killed on three different occasions, yet “neither was there one soul among them who had not received many wounds” (Alma 57:25).
 In the heat of battle they must have felt the type of anxiety and fear that helped keep them safe from harm.
-Yet, even though deeply wounded, fear never troubled their hearts in a manner that led them to hopelessness, despair, or paralysis.
+Yet, even though deeply wounded, fear never troubled their hearts in a manner that led them to hopelessness, despair, or inaction.
 The last words of Helaman in decribing his men are that “they are strict to remember the Lord their God from day to day . . . and their faith is strong” (Alma 58:40).
 Even as we struggle with events that we never anticipated, we can still choose to trust in God and fear not.
 “All things work for good to them that love God” (Romans 8:28).
 Any indication otherwise is false evidence appearing real.

 According to the Multitude of His Tender Mercies